The Complete Video Call Setup Guide for Remote Workers in 2026

 Zoom

 Settings → Video: select your external webcam, enable HD.
-Settings → Audio: select your dedicated microphone, verify the input meter peaks around 70% at normal speaking volume, and enable “Suppress background noise” at High.
-Run the mic test before important calls.
+Settings → Audio: select your dedicated microphone, verify the input meter peaks around 70% at normal speaking volume.
+Enable “Suppress background noise” at High.
+Run the built-in mic test before important calls.

 Microsoft Teams

 Settings → Devices: select your microphone and camera.
 Teams applies AI noise suppression automatically.
 For manual control during a call: More → Device Settings → Noise suppression.
-Teams’ built-in suppression handles consistent background noise (HVAC, fans) well; for dynamic noise (street traffic, intermittent sounds), third-party tools like Krisp produce better results.
+Teams handles consistent background noise well.
+For dynamic or intermittent noise, third-party tools like Krisp produce more consistent results.

 Google Meet

 Settings (gear icon) → Video: select the webcam.
-Settings → Audio: select the microphone and run the built-in mic test.
-Meet applies noise cancellation by default — confirm it is active under Settings → Noise cancellation.
-Meet’s processing handles steady-state noise well; intermittent noise and sounds close in frequency to speech are less consistently filtered.
+Settings → Audio: select the microphone, run the built-in mic test.
+Confirm noise cancellation is active under Settings → Noise cancellation.
+Meet handles steady-state noise well; sounds close in frequency to speech are less consistently filtered.

 Budget Tiers at a Glance